landlab/landlab/docs/dev_guide_install.rst

 * Further, Landlab-specific advice for developing your own components can be found in the :ref:`component development guide <dev_components>`.

+If you want to check how well you are doing, please look at our `Landscape page <https://landscape.io>`.
+Landscape will grade the health of the landlab code with every push to GitHub.

 Testing
 =======